Log Viewer

 Enabling log capture

 Log capture requires SDK support for the Sentry logs API.
-The JavaScript and Node.js SDKs support this.
-For other languages, check your SDK's changelog for logs or structured logging support.
+The JavaScript, Node.js, and Python SDKs support this today.
+For other languages, check your SDK changelog for logs or structured logging support.

 JavaScript / Node.js